pmaier983/detective-ml/README.md

 - [ ] Create a NOT FOUND page (next.js special page)
 - [ ] Create a global error page (next.js special page)
 - [ ] Limit who can view the s3 bucket (currently is public read anyone)
-- [x] Noah -> get us an api key (and set a max cash limited for said api key!)
 - [ ] Move the api call to the nextjs api (and move the api key to be hidden as well!)
-- [ ] It might be good to start thinking about how we want people to configure cases
-  - [ ] Case creation page
-  - [ ] Case viewing space

 ## TODO (post-MVP)